BTK203/Hyperdrive/README.md

 ## Installation
 To install Hyperdrive, simply extract the hyperdrive folder from the [latest release](https://github.com/BTK203/Hyperdrive/releases/latest) into a folder in your robot project named "util".

 ![logo](https://github.com/BTK203/Hyperdrive/blob/develop/images/hyperdrive-install.png?raw=true)

 ## Implementation
 ### Measuring needed values
 Hyperdrive needs two values to work on your robot: A scalar to convert motor rotations to linear positions, and the wheelbase width of your robot.

 **To measure your motor unit scalar**, use a tape measure to drive your robot a known distance, such as 10 feet.
 Then, calculate how much your motor positions changed.
+Then divide the change in your motor positions by the distance that the robot drove.
 For example, if your motors start at 0 rotations and end at 49.44 rotations after the robot drives 120 inches, your value would be:

 ![logo](https://github.com/BTK203/Hyperdrive/blob/develop/images/mupu-equation.png?raw=true)

 **To measure your robot's wheelbase width**, simply use a tape measure to find the distance between your robot's wheels:

 ![logo](https://github.com/BTK203/Hyperdrive/blob/develop/images/wheelbase.png?raw=true)

 Remember to keep units consistent!
 If you used inches to determine your motor units scalar, measure the wheelbase width in inches!